ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 Instructions for usage, with required inputs are given in the first few lines of each script.
 There is a text file with information about the inputs, and one for outputs in the **InputData** folder.
 This is where paths may be set for input and output directories.

 Furthermore, inputs and outputs for a given script are vizualized in the workflow diagram.

-## Pipeline Component Scripts
-These are scripts that perform a single pipeline operation, and are located in the **Pipeline** directory.

 ## Workflow Summary ##
 1. Quality control check a sample with [FastQC][2] to identify the correct adapter library encoding of illumina pipeline used and corresponding phred.